node-opcua/node-wot-opcua-tools/README.md

     node-wot-opcua getThing [options]

-connect to a OPCUA to browse a node and convert it to a ThingDescription
+connect to an OPCUA to browse a node and convert it to a ThingDescription

 Options